Quentin18/Line-Track-Designer/docs/source/cli.rst

     linetrack create [OPTIONS] FILENAME NROW NCOL

 FILENAME must be a text file.
 You need to indicates the number of rows and columns of the track.
-It creates a track with only blank tiles and open it so you can edit it.
+It creates a track with only blank tiles and open it so that you can edit it.

 For example: